-Deferred Disposition is a form of probation, which allows for dismissal of a citation upon successful completion.
-The probationary period maybe up to 180 days, depending on the violation.
+Deferred Disposition is a form of probation, which allows for the dismissal of a citation upon successful completion.
+The probationary period may be up to 180 days, depending on the violation.

 Advantages of Deferred Disposition

 With successful completion of Deferred Disposition, there is not a final conviction and the complaint may not be used against you for any purpose.
 A conviction will not be reported.

 You Are Not Eligible for Deferred Disposition If

 - You were charged with speeding 25 miles or more over the speed limit or exceeding 95 miles per hour

 - You are charged with a violation in a construction or maintenance work zone when workers are present

 - You hold a commercial driver's license or held one at the time you were cited for the offense